stories-with-dice/stories-with-dice.github.io/content/Blog/January 2024 Character Creation Challenge.md

+---
+date: 2024-01-03
+---

 New year, new characters!

 This month I'm participating (or striving to) in the January Character Creation Challenge (thread [here](https://forum.rpg.net/index.php?threads/january-2024-character-creation-challenge.915220/)).
 I'll store the characters in this page.
-I'll use different systems and methods, that I'll decide on the fly.
+I'll use different systems and methods, that I'll pick on the fly.

 > [!info] Pre-gens for a playtest
 > I'll be using two of these characters to playtest my work-in-progress module for Call of Cthulhu, working title "Mother's Tendrils".